Test Match Special: History

-Many spectators who are present at Test matches listen to TMS via headphones attached to portable radios.
-Fixed frequency radios with radio and/or TV commentary are sometimes available for purchase at grounds.
+2002 saw the launch of Radio 5 Sports Extra (then known as BBC Radio Five Live Sports Extra), and Digital radio was seen as the solution for "where to put" TMS, and as a way for cricket fans to avoid broadcasts of the Shipping Forecast, The Daily Service and Yesterday in Parliament which would otherwise interrupt the cricket on long wave.

 From 1973 to 2007, Test Match Special was produced by Peter Baxter.
 Halfway through 2007, Baxter retired and was replaced by Adam Mountford, previously the Five Live cricket producer.
 Mountford was aged just one when Peter Baxter became involved with TMS.

+Full commentaries are now available for thirty days on BBC Sounds, and since late-2015 a "live-rewind" feature has been available.

 Format changes include the addition of daily live weather forecasts and reports on the domestic county championship for home series, plus an end of day summary with Jonathan Agnew and Geoffrey Boycott.
 After Boycott left Test Match Special in 2020, Agnew now conducts the end of day summary alongside Michael Vaughan.

-Calypso-tinged theme music from the track "Soul Limbo" by the American soul band Booker T. & the M.G.s is played at the beginning and end of TMS coverage each day.
+Calypso-tinged theme music from the track "Soul Limbo" by the American soul band Booker T. & the M.G.'s is played at the beginning and end of TMS coverage each day.

 In December 2008 the BBC won the UK radio rights up to 2013.
-On 26 January 2012 the ECB announced a further six-year deal covering home Tests until 2019 (the next UK Ashes series).
-In 2017 the ECB agreed a new deal with the BBC to cover England Cricket on Radio from 2020 to 2024 alongside the new rights for BBC TV coverage of Live Twenty20 Cricket and Test Match & ODI International Highlights.
+On 26 January 2012 the ECB announced a further six-year deal covering home Tests until the 2019 Ashes.
+In 2017 the ECB agreed a new deal with the BBC to cover England cricket on radio from 2020 to 2024 alongside the new rights for BBC TV coverage of live Twenty20 Cricket and Test match and ODI International highlights.

-In September 2020, Melissa Story became the youngest ever commentator on TMS; an accolade previously held by Christopher Martin-Jenkins.
+In September 2021, Melissa Story became the youngest ever commentator on TMS, an accolade previously held by Christopher Martin-Jenkins.

-The BBC also covers winter series, but has lost certain rights to TalkSport over the years as broadcasting rights for tours are controlled by the host country and it is not uncommon for there to be disputes.
-In 2001, Agnew was forced to broadcast by mobile phone from Galle Forte, overlooking the Sri Lankan ground, when the BBC were locked out.
+The BBC also covers winter series but has lost certain rights to talkSPORT over the years as broadcasting rights for tours are controlled by the host country and it is not uncommon for there to be disputes.
+In 2001, Agnew was forced to broadcast by mobile phone from the ramparts of Galle Fort, overlooking the Sri Lankan ground, when the BBC were locked out.

+On 31 July 2023, TMS aired its final broadcast on BBC Radio 4 LW ahead of the end of separate scheduling for Radio 4's long wave transmissions in 2024 and their planned future closure.

 TMS commentators

-In a Test match three or four commentators and three or four summarisers are used in rotation; each commentator "sits in" before the microphone for 20 minutes, and each summariser for 30 minutes, at a time.
+In a Test match three or four commentators and three or four summarisers are used in rotation; each commentator "sits in" before the microphone for twenty minutes, and each summariser for thirty minutes, at a time.
 Some of the commentators have nicknames (a few based on the first syllable of their surname, plus the syllable "-ers").
 They have included: